AIBootcamp-Group2/w2_project/README.md

 -----------------------------------
 Jokes Application

 In this project we created a new application using NextJS.
-We then created a page for generating jokes using AI.
+We then created a page for generating jokes using the *mistralai_Mistral-7B-v0.1* model.
 We also added a feature to customize the Joke Parameters.
 We added the personality of a standup comedian, and we offered to the user the following parameters:
 1. One-line comedy
 2. Observational comedy
 3. Wordplay comedy